 Recommended Steps and Considerations for Disciplinary Action or Termination of (At Will) Employees

 In view of the foregoing requirements, the following steps and considerations should be observed by University administrators in proposing disciplinary actions or terminations of at-will employees:

-1. Prior to taking any action, the administrator should consult with the Office of the General Counsel concerning the issues that gave rise to the possible disciplinary action or termination to: 1) provide validation to the administrator that the issues support disciplinary action or termination; and 2) to provide the opportunity to dissuade an administrator from recommending disciplinary action or termination in cases that don't justify such action, or to postpone action while additional information is gathered to better evaluate the proper level of action, if any.
+- Prior to taking any action, the administrator should consult with the Office of the General Counsel concerning the issues that gave rise to the possible disciplinary action or termination to: 1) provide counsel to the administrator regarding the disciplinary action or termination; and 2) provide the opportunity to avoid disciplinary action or termination in cases that don't justify such action, or to postpone action while additional information is gathered to better evaluate the proper level of action, if any.
 The administrator should also coordinate such proposed action with the appropriate Vice President and/or Dean.
-He/she should then determine the need for and desirability of giving reasons to the employee for recommending disciplinary action or termination.
+The administrator should then determine the need for and desirability of giving reasons to the employee for recommending disciplinary action or termination.